poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Identifiers

 The `Poseidon_ID` column represents each sample with an ideally world-wide unique identifier string often equal to the identifier used in the respective accompanying publication.
 There is no central authority to issue these identifiers, so it remains in the hand of the authors to avoid duplication.
-We're aware of this inconsistency and hope the aDNA community will eventually come together to establish a mechanism to ensure uniqueness of identifiers.
+We are aware of this inconsistency and hope the aDNA community will eventually come together to establish a mechanism to ensure uniqueness of identifiers.
 If there are multiple samples from one individual, then they have to be clearly distinguished with relevant suffixes added to the `Poseidon_ID`. `Poseidon_ID`s are also employed in the genetic data files in a Poseidon package and therefore have to adhere to certain constraints.

 The column `Alternative_IDs` provides a way to list other IDs used for the respective individual.
 These might for example be names used in different publications or popular names like "Iceman", "Ötzi", "Girl of the Uchter Moor", "Tollund Man", etc..
 The `Relation_*` columns described below allow to more precisely express the relationship type "identical" among samples in a Poseidon package.